Skip to content

 Anne

-Anne’s 7 days post ovulation blood test confirmed a less than optimal progesterone of only 31.3 nmol/L and Basal Body Temperature confirms a normal follicular phase, but a shortened luteal phase.
-We continued with vitamin B6 and Vitex for 2 more months.
+Anne’s 7-day post-ovulation blood test confirmed a less-than-optimal progesterone of only 31.3 nmol/L, and Basal Body Temperature confirms a normal follicular phase but a shortened luteal phase.
+We continued with vitamin B6 and Vitex for two more months.

 Dan

-Has followed through on his commitment to work less, increase sleep and relaxation time, and exercise regularly.
-He has cut back his coffee intake to one per day and has been consistent with his supplements.
+He has followed his commitment to work less, increase sleep and relaxation time, and exercise regularly.
+He has reduced his coffee intake to one per day and has been consistent with his supplements.
 We continued Dan’s supplements until his follow-up semen analysis.

 Second Follow-up (3 months)